Corn futures are weaker, pressured by sharply lower wheat prices and rainfall throughout the Midwest.

 Gold

-• Wheat prices have reversed lower at midday on pressure from the rest of the grain market and rainfall in the Southern Plains.
+Soybeans have reversed higher at midday on support from the rest of the soy-complex and declining crop conditions.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.